Featured Image

 Stadium excitement

-The irony of it all is, I communicated with the president of this club via Facebook and he had more friends on his Facebook than the Futbol Club and neither were over 500 likes.
-But still there has to be a website for the club right?
+The irony of the situation is that I communicated with the president of this club via Facebook, and he had more friends on his profile than the Futbol Club had likes, both of which were under 500.
+Regardless, there should still be a website for the club, right?

-I am forever saying “if you know better then you do better”.
-Well if someone informs you that the world is turning to a different page than you are, then you have to either catch up or do things differently because something is obviously wrong.
-Common sense would tell you if tourist are coming to the island with money and you want them to spend it, then you have to adjust to whatever is going on the outside.
-Something has to be wrong.
+I often say, “If you know better, then you do better.”
+If someone informs you that the world is moving in a different direction than you are, you must either catch up or adapt your approach because something is obviously amiss.
+Common sense suggests that if tourists are coming to the island with money to spend, then you should adjust your strategies to accommodate what is happening outside.
+Clearly, something needs to change.

 IMG_6272

-Rodos FC have just been promoted to the second division within their league.
+Rodos FC had been promoted to the second division within their league.
 But they have zero web presence, very little social media and do not know about the new brave world that exists outside of this remarkable island.
 They have a major threat of not selling tickets in a historic stadium that is owned by the island, which also owns the team.
-In other words FIFA, the governing body of futbol, would not be impressed.
+In other words, FIFA, the governing body of futbol, would not be impressed.

 Based on what you have read thus far (no web presence and/or social media structure), it seems as one would most likely agree, that this is a gold mine covered with hundreds of years of traditional volcanic ash.
 So I put together a structure submitted as a keynote presentation and pdf, as a student-marketing consultant, to help them bring in the main currency in sports- money!